zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 For more information about JWT token formatting, see the paragraph 4.1 [Registered Claim Names](https://tools.ietf.org/html/rfc7519#section-4.1) in the Internet Engineering Task Force (IETF) memo that describes JSON Web Tokens.
 :::

-The JWT must use RS256 signature algorithm.
+The JWT must use the RS256 signature algorithm.
 The secret used to sign the JWT is an asymmetric key generated during installation.

 **Example**: